NurseEZ. The Non-Surgical Treatment for Flat and Inverted Nipples

 - Sanitise before use, especially if used before breastfeeding.

-- Apply a small amount of olive oil or suitable ointment to the areola/nipple.
+- Apply a small amount of Nursing Balm to the areola/nipple.

 - Center cup over nipple and squeeze gently.
 Keeping the rim flat, push it into the areola, then release.

 - If it does not stay on, repeat, pushing in deeper and making sure that the edges are flat all the way round.